Europe shifts focus to avoiding energy shortage next year

 While Europe has seen prices fall from summertime peaks and winter storage was filled far ahead of schedule, it's still in an energy crisis after the war in Ukraine led to a massive cutback in natural gas from Russia, where the EU had been receiving about 40% of its supply.
 Now, it's competing for more expensive LNG that comes by ship from places like the U.S. and Qatar.

-The IEA released a new report offering suggestions to avoid a gas shortfall next year to the tune of 100 billion euros ($106 billion) in additional investment from EU nations.
+The IEA released a new report offering suggestions to avoid a gas shortfall next year to the tune of $106 billion in additional investment from EU nations.
 The Paris-based agency with 31 member nations worldwide pushed for expanding programs and making more funding available to renovate homes and replace appliances to be more energy efficient.

 Bringing down the average temperatures in buildings 1 degree from the average of 22 degrees Celsius (71.6 F) would save 10 billion cubic meters of gas, he said.

-Some countries that are able to export extra supplies to Europe, such as Algeria and Egypt, also could increase exports if they are incentivized to capture the gas that is flaring, Biroh said.
+Some countries that are able to export extra supplies to Europe, such as Algeria and Egypt, also could increase exports if they are incentivized to capture the gas that is flaring, Birol said.